2024 Annual Report on Internal Complaint Handling

 7. The complaint

-Complaint about the method of disposal and storage of goods.
+Complaint regarding the method of removal and storage of goods.

 Formally resolved: complaint unfounded